robsmi-msfte/AVDBlueprint/README.md

     7. Invokes a command to each VM in the AVD OU, to reboot with a 5 second delay
     8. On restart, the AVD VMs will run the Virtual Desktop Optimization Tool available from Github.com.

 Now for the tip.
 If there is a particular setting that you do not want to apply, you could download a copy of the script **'Create-AzAADDSJoinedFileshare.ps1'**.
-Then you can customize the script file by editing out the line that applies a particular group policy setting that you may not want to apply to the WVD sessions host.
+Then you can customize the script file by editing out the line that applies a particular group policy setting that you may not want to apply to the AVD sessions host.
 An example will be listed just below.
-So that the WVD session hosts can be customized to your environment, you would then create an Azure storage container, set to anonymous access, then upload your script to that location.
+So that the AVD session hosts can be customized to your environment, you would then create an Azure storage container, set to anonymous access, then upload your script to that location.
 Lastly, you would edit the Blueprint artifact file "MGMTVM", currently line 413.
 But that section looks like this:

         "properties": {